kdheepak/kdheepak.github.io/content/23-technical_writing.md

     \end{longtable}

 However, Markdown does not allow for the level of detailed customization that you can achieve using \LaTeX.
-Even a moderately complex table such as the one below currently is not supported by any Markdown.
+Even a moderately complex table such as the one below is currently not supported by any Markdown.

 ![Tabular LaTeX example [@_wikibooks]](../images/table.png)

 Markdown by itself may not be as powerful as \LaTeX.
 But its easy to write easy to read syntax, open standard format and a strong backing from the community make it a ideal candidate for writing.
+It has the advantages of Word (ease of use) and \LaTeX\ (excellent typesetting) for output formats.
-You can write in Markdown once, and have documents generated in a multitude of formats later - pdf, docx, slides, html etc.
+Also there is the added advantage of only having to write in Markdown once, and have documents generated in a multitude of formats later - PDF, DOCX, slides, HTML etc.

+I hope that by now you are convinced that Markdown is a great tool for writing.
-Let us look at how to convert a Markdown file to other formats.
+Let us now look at how to convert a Markdown file to other formats.
+If you were still hesitant, you won't be after you take a look at how easy it is to convert Markdown to any format you like.

 # Pandoc - A "swiss army knife"

-Pandoc is a software tool written in Haskell that can convert a document from just about any format to just about any other format, and works really well.
+Pandoc is a software tool written in Haskell that can convert a document from just about any format to just about any other format.
+And works really well.

 Input formats :